MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### What regions do the VPN need to be in?

-There is no strict requirement on the region of the VPN, but the recommendation is to have the VPN in the same region as your other Azure resources to maintain latency.
+to maintain latency, we recommend you have the VPN in the same region as your other Azure resources4.

 ### What address range does the VNet need?